Here are six for-sures and one might-be:

 By 1885 Bryce had opened his own brick contracting company.
 His home and office were located northeast of downtown in today’s Rock Island neighborhood.
 Ad is from the 1885 city directory.

 In 1887 Scots-born Bryce married Catherine Roberts of England.
 In 1893 Bryce built his imposing Fairview, designed by Messer, Sanguinet, and Messer, who designed houses for Humphrey Chamberlin as he developed Arlington Heights.
-(The Bryce property is undergoing extensive renovation inside and out.)
+(When these photos were taken, the Bryce property was undergoing extensive renovation inside and out.)

 It is fitting that Bryce, a builder, was mayor during much of Fort Worth’s building boom of 1926-1934.
 Bryce’s construction company built the Livestock Exchange Building (1903), Cobden Building (built in 1909 to house the North Side’s Prospect telephone exchange) on North Main, the Texas Brewing Company brewery (1890), George C. Clarke Elementary School (1914), Fort Worth Club Building (1915, now the Ashton Hotel), Knights of Pythias lodge hall (1901), Temple Beth-El (1920), and the two stone towers on Park Place Avenue at Forest Park Boulevard (1918).